Why Your Child Shuts Down When Learning

 When my own child shuts down while he should be doing homework, I’ll simply state a request.
 Then, I’ll wait patiently nearby – in the same room such as about two or more meters away.
 He finds my presence annoying after a minute or two, so I’ll move off.
 I then come back in about five minutes and simply repeat myself with a deadpan face.
 He can’t tell if I’m annoyed or not.
 I betray nothing.
 After a minute or so of standing again in the same room with him, more often than not, I’ll get an “Ok, ok, I’m doing it”, but he won’t move.
 So, I need to stay in the room until he physically starts moving.
 It means I usually follow him out of the room.

 This may not work for you, but it’s building my patience and slowly prizing him open from these shut down modes.
-(It helps I’m learning languages on the Duolingo app, so I use these long moments to revise my growing lexicon in head and stave off brain-numbing boredom!)
 What I’m using with my son here is a consistent approach.

 Consider, too rather than relying on verbal prompts to your child about what they need to do, utilize to-do charts, agendas, post it notes, calendars, and timers as extra strategies.

 Build Coping Skills